If you have degenerative disc disease, get advanced treatments like minimally invasive fusion and disc replacement from Rush spine and back experts.

 - Over-the-counter pain relievers (e.g., acetaminophen)

-Spine specialists at Rush first try nonsurgical methods to relieve symptoms:
+Spine and back specialists at Rush first try nonsurgical methods to relieve symptoms:

 - Stretching or physical therapy